About Lewis County

 Arrest Records

-Arrest records in Lewis County are maintained by the Lewis County Sheriff's Office.
+Arrest records in Lewis County are maintained by Lewis County Sheriff's Office.
 These records include details such as the date of arrest, charges, and personal information of the arrestee.
 Residents and attorneys can request arrest records by submitting a formal request to the Sheriff's Office, often requiring identification and a small processing fee.
-The Idaho Public Records Law governs access to these records, ensuring transparency while protecting sensitive information.
+The Idaho Public Records Law governs access to these records, for public access while protecting sensitive information.
 Arrest records provide crucial information for legal proceedings and background checks.

 Jail & Inmate Records

-The Lewis County Jail, located in Nezperce, is the primary detention facility for individuals arrested within the county.
+Lewis County Jail, located in Nezperce, is the primary detention facility for people arrested within Lewis County.
 The booking process involves photographing, fingerprinting, and documenting the personal information of the arrestee.
 Inmate lookup services are available through the Sheriff's Office, allowing the public to obtain information about current detainees.
 Visitation rules require scheduling in advance, with specific hours set for family and legal visits.
 The bond and bail process in Idaho allows for the release of detainees pending trial, with conditions set by the court.

 Mugshots & Booking Photos